mobimation/Cheap-Race-2015/README.md

 # Cheap-Race-2015
 The Swedish Jaguar Club "Cheap Race 2015" event app - partial implementation

-Cheap Race is an almost annually recurring competition where members of the Swedish Jaguar Club form teams made up of friends, family and what have you, and
+Cheap Race is a bi-annual recurring competition where members of the Swedish Jaguar Club form teams made up of friends, family and what have you, for entering the Cheap Race competition.
+It is about:
 (1) purchase as low cost as possible UK registered car of Jaguar manufacture (2) drive it home to Sweden visa France, Germany and Denmark.
+(3) The team that report the lowest total cost of car+fuel+repairs+extras win the competition.

 The 2015 event gathered about 80 people driving some 28 vehicles.
-This Android app was intended to contribute social sharing of photos and video clips among team participants also in areas where insufficient Internet access would be the case.
+This Android app was intended to contribute social sharing of photos and video clips among team participants in areas where insufficient Internet access would be the case.
 The app scans for the proximity of a specific Wifi access point identity (SSID) and tries to connect to an SFTP (Secure FTP) server runnng on a Raspberry Pi board connected to a Wifi router, all installed in one of the Cheap Race vehicles.
-When proximity is detected the app connects to the SFTP server and begins syncing any shared photos/clips to the server as well as retreiving such files uploaded by other CR2015 attendees.
-This occurs in a reslilient way where losing proximity means the transfer is paused to be resumed when the Wifi network is again in proximity.
+When proximity is detected the app connects to the SFTP server and begins syncing any shared photos/clips to the server as well as retreiving such files uploaded by other Cheap Race attendees.
+This occurs in a resilient way where losing proximity means the transfer is paused to be resumed when the Wifi network is again in proximity.
 An algorithm determines to what extent a sync operation is retried upon repeated proximity cases.
 The goal is that apps used by every event participant will be kept updated with all shared content so that